lyannaliu/lyannaliu.github.io/modelsandmethods.md

 The final result is a dataframe containing the dynamically calculated frequency values for the `target song`.
 As shown earlier, for Piano Man, this dataframe would look something like the dataframe below.

 ![Piano Man DF](/images/piano_man_df.png)

 <h3 id="2.2">2.2 Logistic Regression</h3>
 The logistic regression submodel is an ensembled set of eight logistic models.
 The eight models were trained separately on eight randomly selected `target tracks` and `target playlists` from the detailed_train_playlists set.
 0's were given a class weight of .11 versus the 1's which were given a class weight of .89 to adjust for the large number of misses in the dataset versus the small number of hits.
+This number seemed to be most successful in our limited number of tries.
 The final prediction is either the majority if producing a binary result or the average probability if producing a probabilistic result.

 ```python
 C_list = [0.001, 0.005, 0.1, 0.5, 1, 10, 100, 1000, 10000]